javiorfo/passcualito/README.md

 Available Commands:
-  add         Add a new entry to the store completion  Generate the autocompletion script for the specified shell copy        Copy password to clipboard edit        Edit the entry. export      Export data in a JSON file help        Help about any command import      Import entries from a JSON file list        List all properties of the entry by name logout      Logout of the app password    Generates a password of the number passed remove      Remove the entry version     app version
+  add         Add a new entry to the store copy        Copy password to clipboard edit        Edit the entry. export      Export data in a JSON file help        Help about any command import      Import entries from a JSON file list        List all properties of the entry by name password    Generates a password of the number passed remove      Remove the entry version     app version